Bonfanti88/MCMCI/readme.txt

    with the Z values (metallicities) that are specified in Ziso.txt Each grid of isochrones has to be named as "Z"+Z numerical value+".dat" (e.g. Z0.01.dat or Z0.017.dat)
-   So far mcmcI can deal only Johnson-Cousin and Gaia photometric systems
+   So far mcmcI can deal with only Johnson-Cousin and Gaia photometric systems
 - Tables of tracks: https://people.sissa.it/~sbressan/CAF09_V1.2S_M36_LT/
    Please check whether the header of each file starts with a '#', so that the code interpret it as a comment.
 If it is not the case, in each folder